Relevant Segment: Aging Services

 Remember, too, that aging involves constant change in a person’s life circumstances.
 Spouses pass unexpectedly.
 Physical and mental health can alter rapidly.
 Many seniors wish to have their “affairs in order” and like prompt and efficient follow up.
 Fundraisers should budget extra time to provide more frequent status updates when working with seniors on gift plans.

 While fundraisers do not have to be Certified Financial Planners to be effective in a senior-focused fundraising setting, it is important for fundraisers to be fluent in aspects of estate planning that might not be as prevalent in other sectors.
 Gift vehicles, such as charitable gift annuities, are more popular in senior settings.

-Seniors in retirement communities are uniquely financially invested in the mission of the organization.
+Seniors in LPCs are uniquely financially invested in the mission of the organization.
 They commonly invest hundreds of thousands of dollars and/or the lion’s share of their monthly income in the community they call home.
-Thus, financial disclosure and transparency becomes much more important in the retirement community setting.
+Thus, financial disclosure and transparency becomes much more important in this setting.
 Residents deserve and often demand to know details about the operational performance of the fundraising program or Foundation not often scrutinized in other sectors.

 Fundraisers working with seniors should recognize that making a financial gift may be one of the only ways that seniors can act meaningfully on their philanthropic impulses as they face physical decline.
 Philanthropy is a form of wellness—a way of continuing to be engaged and involved—when participating in an event or serving on a planning committee is no longer possible.